marcuscs00/fem-blog-preview-card/README.md

 ### What I learned

-I learned to use `content-fit` on the `width` of an element to have the div take up the width of the content for the blog's tag element.
+I learned to use `fit-content` on the `width` of an element to have the div take up the width of the content for the blog's tag element.

 ### Continued development